 - brushing their hair

-- smelling fresh flowers or c
+- smelling fresh flowers

 - using essential oils and fragrances